csirmaz-lit/Primus-Vittason/book.md

 With this kind of memory, it is clear that the information carrier that records the events is the rock itself; that memory is at the same point in space as the “body” of the rock.
 And we have already argued that human memory, in a similar fashion, is localized in the body, and, in particular, in the brain.

 For completeness, it is important to clarify that it is not allowed for the memory to “remember” other interactions with the world that did not happen through the body, as then the feeling of Entrapment would not arise.
 On the one hand, this is consistent with regarding the memory as part of the body, for what else the body, a physical system, would remember than the things that happened to it?
-On the other hand, creating fake memories where we experience something that happened to a different person (this being the main function of art according to Representism) is actually one of the ways in which we attempt to escape the feeling of Entrapment.
+On the other hand, creating fake memories where we experience something that happened to a different person (this being the main function of art according to Representism) is actually one of the ways in which we escape the feeling of Entrapment.

 As Primus put it later, “To face Entrapment and give rise to the Experience, one must purge the mind of such fake memories.